kovacspityu/Hexiwear-mbed-os/README.md

 To build the project you will need the hexiwear docking station or equivalent programmer.
 Software wise, you'll need mbed CLI or make use of the mbed online compiler.
-The most updated instructions will always be available on mbed documentation site, os.mbed.com/docs/
+The most updated instructions will always be available on [mbed documentation site](os.mbed.com/docs/)

 As of right now, these are the necessary steps:
 * Install mbed CLI through pip, calling